- The Epic

 As the change leader, I want to know what systems of scaled Agile are available, and the high-level pros and cons for each, to increase the odds of adopting one that fits our organization.

 Since there are as many systems as there are “master” Agile coaches, there can never be a comprehensive list or detailed examination of all of those available.
 So this story is more about understanding what is important to your organization.
 Unfortunately, a Web search on the term “scaled Agile” returns a large number of entries on one particular method, Scaled Agile Framework or SAFe.
 Experiment with different related phrases.
 I got the broadest set of entries using “agile at scale models” and skipping stuff related to SAFe.
 One good attempt at an evidence-based comparison of major systems is the Agile Scaling matrix.
 You’ll want to look at the sites for each system of interest to get a better overview.
+And the DIY approach should be treated like a “system” in this epic.

 - Are already experienced with Agile, you may want to do US 8.3 first, deciding what is important to you and then doing this story with those criteria in mind.